Iran's Nature 12 Jul 2019 BY The Authors Group

 Lar Valley is one of the best places for hiking, mountain climbing, and even cycling.
 So if you have the interest to do one of these activities during your travel to Iran, let us know, so we prepare it for you.

-7) Kool Khersan (khersoon), Dezful
+7) Kool Khersan (Khersoon), Dezful

 The reason for naming is not determined exactly.
 Kool means a closed valley and Khersan is the plural form of Khers meaning Bear.
 People believed that bears were living there before.